Angharad Thomas

 What to expect

 Psychotherapy and counselling is very often called a 'talking therapy' because it gives you the opportunity to talk about what is troubling you.
-In each session you will have the opportunity to talk about, and explore, the issues or concerns that matter most to you within a safe and supportive relationship with a trained professional.
+In each session you will have the space to talk about, and explore, the issues or concerns that matter most to you within a safe and supportive relationship with a trained professional.
 Through this process you will make new connections and gain new insights into your past and present experience, which will assist you to develop the inner resources you need to be better able to manage difficult experiences and to move forward.

 During sessions, I will help you to talk about your feelings, behaviours, thoughts, memories, beliefs, assumptions and body sensations associated with what is troubling you.
 We might also look at your relationship with yourself, your relationships with others—both past and present—and the relationship we develop in therapy.
 This can help you to see your difficulties in a new light and put into practice healthier ways of being.
 Though I would encourage you to talk about things that feel challenging to speak about, I will never force or pressure you to speak about things you do not wish to discuss and we will always go at a pace that feels comfortable for you.
 For those who find it especially hard to talk or express their feelings and find 'talking therapies' sometimes too challenging, I can suggest creative activities we can do together through which you can explore your situation and express your feelings, which may feel more comfortable for you.